bruce-hill/tomo/docs/c-interoperability.md

 ## Using C Libraries

-In order to link against a compiled shared library, you can use `use libfoo.so` to cause Tomo to add `-l:libfoo.so` to the linker flags when compiling your final executable.
+In order to link against a compiled shared library, you can use `use -lfoo` to cause Tomo to add `-lfoo` to the linker flags when compiling your final executable.
 You can also use `use <foo.h>` or `use ./foo.h` to cause Tomo to insert a corresponding `#include` when compiling your code.

 You can also `use ./foo.c` or `use ./foo.S` to use C or assembly source files from inside a Tomo source file.